haxiomic/dts2hx/README.md

         - bake into the externs
         - include a macro that bundles at compile-time
 - [ ] Copy printer improvements to haxe standard library
+- [ ] Integrate [dts-gen](https://github.com/microsoft/dts-gen) so we can generate haxe externs for js libraries with no type definitions
 - [ ] :star2: **1.0 Release**

 # FAQ